skepee-PROTOTYPE/Web-Images/README.md

 # Web Images

-Web Images is an engine for images hosting service.
+Web Images is a Web Api for image hosting service.
 It is like flickr (https://www.flickr.com/) where you can find free pics on line.
 Web images exposes your list of images with a list of attributes in Json format.

 The project is in early stage where the images are read for now from a local directory.